faahad43/Graysol-Web-App-New/README.md

 ## Acknowledgements
 - This project was developed using **React** and **Vite**.
 - Thanks to the Graysol team for providing the design and content guidelines.
-- Icons and images are sourced from [source links if any].

-For any questions or support, please contact [Your Contact Information].
 ```